-Generally, individuals are encouraged to seek resolution directly.
-The individual contacts the person against whom the grievance is held.
-This contact should be made personally or by phone.
+Informal Procedure: Individuals are encouraged to seek resolution directly through discussion with others with whom the individual has a concern.
 Arrange for a mutually convenient time to discuss the concern.
-If individuals are unable to resolve the issue informally, or in cases where an individual is uncomfortable handling the issue personally, the complaint proceeds through the following three-level procedure:
+If the parties are unable to resolve the concern informally, or in cases where the grievant is uncomfortable handling the issue personally, the grievant should bring the complaint to the appropriate supervisor.
+If the issue cannot be resolved in an informal manner, the grievant may initiate a formal grievance procedure.